The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: ANALYSIS

-The basic properties of rotation diagrams of infrared water emission are displayed in Figure \ref{fig: rot_diagr_models} using a slab model in LTE \citep[described in][]{banz12}, where the free parameters are the temperature $T$, the column density $N$, and the emitting area $A$ (which we vary in this figure to align different models on top of each other and highlight the change in shape rather than the offsets between them).
-In the optically thin case ($N=10^{15}$ cm$^{-2}$, top left in the figure), water lines form a straight line in the diagram, with slope set by the temperature.
-When line opacities increase by increasing the column density, lines spread over the diagram following a specific pattern.
-When a line gets optically thick ($\tau\gg1$) it ``freezes" on the diagram, i.e. its intensity is only weakly dependent on the column density.
-This happens first to those lines with large $A_{ul}$ (the low-energy, bottom left corner of the diagram, see also Figure \ref{fig: lte_mod_fancy}), as the line opacity is proportional to $A_{ul}$.
-The optically thin lines, instead, still follow Equation \ref{eqn:rotdiagr} and can rise in the diagram together with $N$.
 Therefore, unlike the case of a linear molecule like CO where a curve is produced, an increase in optical depth for the non-linear water molecule spreads lines vertically in the diagram.
 The most optically thin lines (those with the lowest $A_{ul}$ at any given bin in $E_{u}$) define the upper edge of the spread, while the most optically thick ones progressively set the middle and lower edge (Figure \ref{fig: lte_mod_fancy}).
 In these conditions, the vertical spread in the diagram is primarily sensitive to the column density.
-However, as Figure \ref{fig: lte_mod_fancy} shows, line intensities are larger at the center of the diagram, indicating that low-sensitivity spectra may only detect part of the full rotation diagram (as it typically happens with ground-based instruments, see next section).
+However, as Figure \ref{fig: lte_mod_fancy} shows, line intensities are larger at the center of the diagram, indicating that low-sensitivity spectra may only detect part of the full rotation diagram (as it typically happens with ground-based instruments, see Section \ref{sec: slab_fits}).